 We’ve done some research and picked out some of the best uninterruptible power supplies on the market so that you can find one that’d suit your needs without doing any of the legwork.

-Now that you’ve gotten a feel for the range of products we’ll be covering, let’s take a closer look at them!
+Now that you’ve gotten a feel for the range of products we’ll be covering, let’s take a closer look at each of them.

 We’ll be looking for any strengths or weaknesses each product has, as well as finding the person the product would best fit, starting with our first model, the APC Back-UPS Connect BGE90M.